Choosing a transplant center

 When you're considering transplant centers, you may want to:

-- Ask about the transplant center's organ donor and recipient survival rates.
+- Ask about the transplant center's patient and kidney survival rates

 After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements for a kidney transplant.